Video games for mental health: clinician guides

-iThrive’s Clinician Guides are an educational resource for mental health professionals who use or want to use games in treatment as a way to engage teens on their terms.
+iThrive’s Clinician Guides were developed to leverage video games for mental health.
+Our guides are an educational resource for mental health professionals who use or want to use video games in treatment as a way to engage teens on their terms.
 It’s impossible to be knowledgeable about every game a client is playing but savvy clinicians understand the importance of using clients’ passion to pursue treatment goals.
 In order to help clinicians working with teen clients for whom games are important, we created a series of one-page information sheets about popular commercial games that can inform therapeutic discussion and, more importantly, demonstrate genuine interest and support for the client.

 To suggest additions for an iThrive Clinician Guide, contact us.